ployt0/truffshuff/README.md

 with unit tests, winter arrived and brought the bugs that accompany the coldest season.
 I lost interest.

-Rather than devise the algorithm that so inspired me to create this project, and so allow myself to use some web framework to provide a valuable service, I'm making this project public.
+Rather than revise the algorithm that so inspired me to create this project, and so allow myself to use some web framework to provide a valuable service, I'm making this project public.